Veronica0206/Extension_projects/Part 4/OpenMx_demo4.md

-Estimating knots and Knot-knot Association of PBLSGMs in the framework of individual measurement occasions
+Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions
 ================
 Jin Liu